ulises1229/Spatial-Facility-Location/README.md

  docker build -t optimization .
   ```

- 4. One the installation finished, it would be possible to identify the coantainer ID using the following command.
+ 4. Once the installation is finished, it would be possible to identify the container ID using the following command.

   ``` bash
  docker images
   ```

-### 2.2.3 Runing the docker container
+### 2.2.3 Running the docker container

  ```
 docker run -it  --name optimization -v optimization:/storage optimization-tool:latest